HAT representative

 HAT was revived in 2017 and re-registered as a non-profit organization in 2018.
 Since then, HAT has been able to revive its annual conferences and seminars.
 The new HAT has several objectives, including promoting and encouraging interest in the study of history; supporting the teaching of Tanzanian history; publishing bibliographies and information sheets; encouraging historical writing; holding meetings; and encouraging the formation of local branches of the Association.

 Additionally, HAT has strengthened its partnership with the East African Historical Society and launched a new initiative to preserve Tanzanian historical documents through digitization.
-This allows greater access to historical records and materials, helping preserve the nations history for future generations.
+This allows greater access to historical records and materials, helping preserve the nation's history for future generations.

 Our Vision